tilt-dev/tilt.build/docs/install.md

 layout: docs
 ---

-Tilt is currently available for macOS and Linux.
-Windows support is available in alpha.
+Tilt is currently available for macOS, Linux, and Windows.

 You'll also need: